cloverharvest/socially-ng1-meteor/README.md

 ## Run test (Jasmine)
 Turn off development server (i.e. `$ meteor`) before running the test to avoid errors.
+Running two copies of Meteor in the same application directory will not work.
+If something else is using port 3000, you can specify an alternative port with --port <port>.

   `$ meteor npm run test:watch`